Surgical Procedures: Axillary Lymph Node Dissection

 What is recovery like?

 Your healthcare team will talk to you about your recovery.
 Often, patients are up and moving the day after surgery.
 You will need to make some changes to your activity level in the first week or so.
-If a surgical drain was placed during surgery, it will stay in for about 7-10 days.
+If a surgical drain was placed during surgery, you will have it for about 7-10 days.
 It will be removed in your provider’s office, which should be quick and is often painless.
 You will be given instructions on how to take care of the drain at home.

 • Pain, and/or feeling numb or sensitive in the underarm or back of the upper arm.

-• After the drain is removed, a seroma could develop.
+• After the drain is removed, you may get a seroma.
 A seroma is a pocket of fluid under the arm.
 It is not serious but it can be uncomfortable.
 Most go away on their own over time.
-In some cases, they need to be drained in the office with a needle.
+In some cases, a seroma needs to be drained with a needle in your provider’s office.

 Can I prevent infections?